OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp-overcloud.rst

    description: >
      Software Config to drive os-net-config to configure multiple interfaces for the compute role.
-This is an example for a Nova compute node using Tungsten Fabric vRouter and the vhost0 interface.
+This is an example for a Nova compute node using OpenSDN vRouter and the vhost0 interface.

 ::